sdotson/blog-posts/clean architecture.md

 Those were simpler times.
 Our product was simpler.
 Our concerns were simpler.
 The sun even seemed simpler back then.
 Although if we looked a little closer at that great fiery orb in the sky, we'd see hidden complexity at unimaginable scale, including a solar dynamo generating a magnetic field, solar flares leaping majestically into the cosmos, and hydrogen fusion generating the heat and light that sustains us all.

 Intoxicated by our own optimism, we gleefullly added tests and fixtures, and bowed before the golden idol of our own creation.
 Off in the distance, old man fate was already descending the mountain, and some time later, would catch us in the midst of our idolatrous revelry.
-The moment of reckoning awaited us all.
+Our moment of reckoning was coming.

 The complexity of our microservices grew, and eventually, some of the endpoints were orchestrating a dozen or more requests.
 Each possible request and response needed a fixture file.
 Every new scenario needed a new fixture file.
 New version of the endpoint?
 Most of the time this meant a new fixture file.
 Sometimes the fixture files needed fixture files.
 These fixture files slowly grew out of date, as our services continued to evolve, much like old yearbook photos look less and less like their subjects as time marches on.